Lammas for the Family

 1. Bake Vanir buns

-A common tradition adopted by Norse pagans is to bake buns with the image of the Vanir goddess, Freya on them; however, it seems better fitting to honor her brother Freyr who is the Vanir god of fertility, crop and harvest.
+A common tradition adopted by Norse pagans is to bake buns with the image of the Vanir goddess, Freya on them; however, it seems better fitting to honour her brother Freyr who is the Vanir god of fertility, crop and harvest.

 2. Pick a Harvest